jyoungblood/smoke.js/readme.md

 Planned Updates
 ---------------
--Close dialog when "esc" is pressed
+-Close dialog when "esc" is pressed (i think it's working on everything but .signal())

 -Logic to support stacking alert (and possibly signal) dialogs better (show in the right order, one at a time)
 	-errors in ie 7-8 :(